xmtp/XIPs/XIPs/xip-sender-defined-identity.md

 ### Sender - Client Procesing guidlines

 - Clients SHOULD send the `sender-idenety` content in the first message sent to a peer.
-- Clients SHOULD sned the `sender-identity` content any time the sending users updates their desired name or pfp.
+- Clients SHOULD send the `sender-identity` content any time the sending users updates their desired name or pfp.
 - Clients SHOULD NOT send the `sender-identity` content with every message.
 - Clients MAY send messages that only contain the `sender-identity`
 - Clients with existing conversations when upgraded to support `sender-identity` MAY send a `sender-identity` on these existing conversations.